 Vision statements are crafted to serve as inspiration and a guide for you and the other members of your institution.
 A good vision statement is so important because it will help set the direction of your business.
 It’ll have a huge influence on your decision making process and the way you allocate resources.

 Need help fine-tuning and making your vision statement more concise?
-Get some input from a creative mind at Fiverr for as little as $5.
+Learn where you can find a freelancer here.

 10 Great Vision Statement Examples